© 2021 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 In the past I've installed something like fifteen or so of the Audiovox CCS-100 vacuum cruise control units on various K bikes with excellent results.
 However, Audiovox stopped making them several years ago and there's still high demand so they usually sell for $250ish on Ebay these days.
 The Murph's Kits site used to sell exact replicas of the CCS-100 but that is no longer the case.

-Back in 2013 I did my first install of the 1223 electronic cruise control on a turbo'd 1986 K75.
+Back in 2013 I did my fist install of the 1223 electronic cruise control on a turbo'd 1986 K75.
 They sell for $230 on Amazon these days.
 In early 2021 I purchased a 1995 K75 and decided to install another 1223.
-Based on my 2021 install I have updated this page with my improvements and more pictures.
+Based on my 2021 install I have added updated this page with my improvements and more pictures.

 Here's the Rostra installation and owner's manual: